Summer Intern Programs

 Eligible students interested in summer employment must apply through www.azstatejobs.gov.
 Click “Search for Jobs” and select “Game and Fish Department” from the agency dropdown.
 Below is what you will need to submit with your application:

-- Cover Letter – Optional – can list internship preference order, listed by the hiring supervisor name.
-Students may identify up to three internships that they have the most interest in.
+- Cover Letter – List internship preference order, listed by the hiring supervisor lead name.
+Students may identify up to five internships that they have the most interest in.

 - Transcripts – An unofficial is copy of your school transcripts is required.
 The transcript shall include the student’s full name, name of school, current GPA, and degree program.
 An official transcript may be required prior to appointment.